danmackinlay/pattern_machine/README.md

 ------

 * weight features to de-favour annoying ones such as bar position
+* more generous feature search which allows features to appear which are *ONLY* inteaction terms, despite both parents not being significant
 * hint hdf chunk size http://pytables.github.io/usersguide/optimization.html#informing-pytables-about-expected-number-of-rows-in-tables-or-arrays
 * trim data set to save time http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#how_large_the_training_set_should_be?
 * use feature selection to save time? http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#feature_selection_tool